 The peace in my name “Shanti” reigned in our house too.
-Six years later in 1997, we approached GG Hospital.
-Dr.Kamala Selvaraj was away in America.
-A chromosomal analysis done at JIPMER revealed that if my eggs were fertilized, there was no guarantee that they would conform to any particular sex.
-Two years later we met a prominent gynecologist, who said since my chromosome was stated as 45XX, she was not sure if the test results were right and moreover on examination she concluded that I could become a mother through surrogacy.
-That enlightened our prospects and with hope in our hearts we approached GG Hospital -would they show a new world to us?
+Six years later in 1997, we approached GG Hospital Dr.Kamala Selvaraj was away in America.
+Chromosomal analysis procedure at JIPMER revealed that there was no guarantee that they would conform to any particular sex, even though we get the eggs fertilized.
+Two years later we met a prominent gynecologist, who said since my chromosome is 45XX, she was not sure if the test results were right and moreover on examination she concluded that I could become a mother through a surrogate.
+That enlightened our prospects and with hope, in our hearts we approached GG Hospital would they show a new world to us?

-We were asked at GG if we could identify a close relative to be the surrogate mother.
-We left the choice to the doctor because we were worried that a relative might be a constant reminder, and could create emotional problems.
-An advertisement was placed in the newspaper and a mutable candidate was chosen.
-Then Dr.Kamala Selvaraj, after an initial analysis of hormones and a mock stimulation cycle, proceeded with hyperstimulation using hormone injections.
-She then explained that the eggs retrieved would be fertilized and frozen followed by a date for embryo transfer into the surrogate.
+At GG, they inquired if we could find a close relative as the substitute mother.
+We left the choice to the doctor because choosing a relative as a substitute mother might be a constant reminder and could create emotional problems.
+We placed an advertisement in the newspaper, and we selected a mutable candidate.
+Then Dr.Kamala Selvaraj, after the analysis of hormones and a mock stimulation cycle, proceeded with hyper stimulation using hormone injections.
+She then explained that the eggs retrieved would be fertilized and frozen, followed by a date for embryo transfer into the surrogate.
 March 8, designated Women’s day, was the day Dr.Kamala harvested my eggs.
-She said she had obtained eggs of good quality.
-They were fertilized by my husband’s sperms.
+She said she had obtained eggs of good quality and would fertilize it with my husband’s sperms.
 I had pain and swelling in my ovaries after the hormone injections and so had to stay in the hospital for two weeks.
-But she was pleased with my patience and she showed a keen interest in my case.
+But she got with my patience and she showed a keen interest in my case.
 She would give me a great deal of confidence.

-helping us become parents.
-It was 31st of May.
+My husband and I have always shared all our joys and sorrows with each other.
+We have never sought help from anyone.
+But now there was this woman who was to bear my child, who will be helping us become parents.
+It was on the 31st of May.
 The joy of carrying a baby is in feeling its every movement; in sensing the life within.
 I experienced this joy with the sense of touch, hearing and seeing.
 I stayed with the woman who was carrying my children (twins); I spent all my time with her, ensuring she was comfortable and happy.
 Those ten months were ten months of prayer and thanksgiving for both the surrogate and for me.
 In all that time, no relative or friend came to meet her.
 Not even my husband had met her.
 We were together, for each other, caring and sharing.
 I was anxious that no one should hurt her.
 No one should cast aspersions on her character.
 I would buy pomegranates, extract juice and give it to her.
-My husband too, was very understanding and cooperative.
-He would visit me every month and give me money, and enquire about my health.
-We were both keen to have a child and we did all we could to make this dream a reality, by doing what the doctor asked us to do..
+My husband too was very understanding and cooperative.
+He would visit me every month and give me money, and ask about my health.
+We were both keen to have a child, and we did all we could make this dream a reality, by doing what the doctor asked us to do.

-Karunanidhi did the honor of naming my sons: Anbumani and Arivumani.
+Dr. Kamala taught me how to care for the newborns.
+She had made my dreams come true.
+The birth was the first of its kind in southeast Asia and I was the mother of two boy male babies.
+Kalaignar Karunanidhi did the honor of naming my sons: Anbumani and Arivumani.
 We stayed on for ten days before leaving for home.
 Dr. Kamala explained the entire procedure of how a woman, born without a womb, realized her dream of attaining motherhood.
 Magazines, newspapers and TV interviews followed.
 A normally conceived and delivered baby is held precious by the parents.
 You can imagine how much more we would have held our babies in value, considering all the trouble taken, to create them and bring them safely into this world.
-We bought a bathtub and my husband would regularly bathe the babies in it.
+We bought a bathtub, and my husband would regularly bathe the babies in it.
 He taught them to swim.
 He would administer tonics to them.